indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/02-product-idea.md

 The platform is a lean, Solana-specific SRS that helps developers master essential skills through curated flashcards.
 Its key innovation is a **trustless, self-custodial commitment system**.
-Users stake SOL into a time-locked vault and must perform daily on-chain check-ins to unlock their funds, creating real economic incentives for consistency.
+Users stake SOL into a vault and must perform daily on-chain check-ins to build a study streak.
+The vault only unlocks their funds after the pre-defined streak is complete, creating real economic incentives for consistency.
 Upon completion, they can mint a verifiable NFT credential from a permissionless program, offering true, user-owned proof of achievement.

 **Pitch:** "Commit to mastering Solana.
 Our trustless SRS platform uses on-chain streaks to keep you accountable.
 Stake your SOL, complete your daily